rewpt/catchlight/README.md

 - Click on a movie and then on a friend's interaction circle to start a live chat about a specific movie with them in the sidebar.

+## Run it on your own localhost

+- In your catchlight folder, run `npm start` to launch the front end
+- Check out and clone the back-end code at [here](https://www.github.com/rewpt/catchlight-api)
+- In your catchlight-api folder run `npm start`
+- Use `npm run db:reset` to reset the database